alexcasella/mbta-prediction/README.md

 Demo website:
 [http://129.10.3.103:3000/#/home](http://129.10.3.103:3000/#/home)

+### Branch: Master
+This branch contains the progress of the project uptill Sprint 3, the first version of Boston Now.
+For the latest files please use Branch ui-angular !
+Contents ->
+1) The NodeJS front end server.
+2) User Interface.
+3) Java API.
+4) Supporting scripts to parse and format data.

 ### Branch: ui-angular
 In branch ui-angular, you can fine the latest UI.
 Do not use the UI files from Master!
 To run UI.